amtseng/fourier_attribution_priors/infra/gcp/README.md

 - Before running them, make sure that the scripts are copied to the bucket
 	- This can be done with `populate_bucket_test.sh`
 - `test_base` tests the basic ability to create a pod with the image, and pull data from the bucket
-- `test_gpu` tests the ability to run a simple GPU job and write results to the bucket
+- `test_gpu` tests the ability to run a simple GPU job
 - Warning: even with autoscale enabled, there must be at least one node running in the cluster for jobs to be submitted
 	- `gcloud container clusters resize amtseng --num-nodes 1 --node-pool gpu-pool --zone us-west1-a`
 	- Or through the console